Admission to Doctoral Program at KU

 *Fall admission is available with approval from program coordinator.
 Applications are reviewed in the order in which they are received beginning April 1 but will be considered after that date if space permits.

 The KU degrees in educational leadership are designed for individuals with well-developed academic skills and a strong potential for future leadership.
+Most students in the doctoral program are principals or central office personnel.
 Indications of high promise from all of the following categories

 - Exam Results: A candidate’s performance on the Graduate Record Exam (GRE) will be employed in the admission process.
 Required GRE Exam scores: 150 (V), 150 (Q), & 4.5 (W).
 Scores below these targets may result in a provisional acceptance.